Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Framework and Setup

 \subsection{A shared base site as a comparability constraint}

 A recurring source of ambiguity in cross-modal analysis is that different modalities induce different neighborhood graphs when neighborhoods are built in embedding space.
-This makes sheaf Laplacians incommensurate across modalities: energies and spectra live on different sites.
+Sheaf Laplacians constructed on these different graphs cannot be compared directly because their energies and spectra refer to different sites.

-We enforce the following requirement throughout.
+\\We enforce the following requirement throughout:

-\begin{definition}[Modality-independent site requirement] All modalities are analyzed on the same base domain: a fixed simplicial complex (or, in practice, a fixed graph) on sample indices $V$. \end{definition}
+\begin{definition}[Modality-independent site requirement] All modalities are analyzed on the same base domain: a fixed simplicial complex (in practice, a fixed graph) on sample indices $V$. \end{definition}

-This shared site is the substrate over which all sheaf Laplacians, energies, and obstruction measures are computed.
+All sheaf Laplacians, energies, and obstruction measures are computed on this shared site.